vijaykumar26109/layer0x/README.md

 Welcome to the Blockchain API project! <br>
 This API allows you to monitor and manage the status of various blockchains through their respective RPC endpoints.

+## Live API Status

+Check the live status of the API at [API Link](https://blockchains-status.onrender.com/api/status).

 ***********************Geeting Started**********************

 # Make sure you have the following installed: